Topslicer Tool

 FA 2020 introduced new legislation to clarify TSR by specifying how allowances and reliefs can be set against insurance policy gains when calculating top slicing relief.
 This change in legislation was prompted by HMRC’s defeat in the First-tier Tribunal Silver case.
 See below for further details.

 But HMRC are still not applying either the methodology approved in Silver or the rules introduced by the Finance Act 2020 correctly.
-The recently decided case Judges confirmed that HMRC were still wrongly calculating TSR despite the Silver decision and that HMRC are wrongly applying the FA 2020 provision to events occurring before 11 March 2020.
+The 2022 case Judges confirmed that HMRC were still wrongly calculating TSR despite the Silver decision and that HMRC were wrongly applying the FA 2020 provision to events occurring before 11 March 2020.
 See Tim Good's analysis here.

 We believe that our Topslicer Tool is the only top slicer calculator in the UK which accurately works out CEG liabilities and TSR in accordance with the method laid down by the First-tier Tribunal in the Silver and Judges cases.